Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 Combat unfolds in these steps:

 1. **Establish Position**

     The DM determines where all the characters and monster are located.
 Given the adventurers marching order or their stated position in the room or other location, the DM figures out where adversaries are-how far away, and what dicrection.

 2. **Roll Initiative**

-Everyone involved in the combat encounter rolls Initiativem determining the order of combatants' turns.
+    Everyone involved in the combat encounter rolls Initiative determining the order of combatants' turns.

 3. **Take Turns**

     Each participant in the battle takes a turn in Initiative order.
 When everyone involved in the combat has had a turn, the round ends.
 Repeat this step until fighting stops.

 ### Initiative

 > *"Roll for Initiative!"*

 Initiative determines the order in which characters and creatures act during combat in Dungeons & Dragons.
-Intitiative is made with a :d20-check: Dexterity **Ability Check**.
+Intitiative is made with a :d20-check: Dexterity Ability Check.
 The DM rolls for monsters.
 For a group of indentical creatures, the DM makes a singe roll, so each member of the group has the same Initiative.

 #### Surprise

-If a combatant is suprised by combat starting, that combatant has :d20-disadv: :d20-disadv: **Disadvantage** on their Initiative roll, this is relevant during ambushes.
+If a combatant is suprised by combat starting, that combatant has **:d20-disadv: Disadvantage**{ .d20 } on their Initiative roll, this is relevant during ambushes.

 #### Initiative Order